Saxitoxin: Mechanism of action

 A diagram of the membrane topology of a voltage gated sodium channel protein.
 Binding sites for different neurotoxins are indicated by color.
 Saxitoxin is denoted by red.

 Saxitoxin is a neurotoxin that acts as a selective, reversible, voltage-gated sodium channel blocker.
 One of the most potent known natural toxins, it acts on the voltage-gated sodium channels of neurons, preventing normal cellular function and leading to paralysis.

 The voltage-gated sodium channel is essential for normal neuronal functioning.
 It exists as integral membrane proteins interspersed along the axon of a neuron and possessing four domains that span the cell membrane.
 Opening of the voltage-gated sodium channel occurs when there is a change in voltage or some ligand binds in the right way.
 It is of foremost importance for these sodium channels to function properly, as they are essential for the propagation of an action potential.
-Without this ability, the nerve cell becomes unable to transmit signals and the region of the body that it enervates is cut off from the nervous system.
+Without this ability, the nerve cell becomes unable to transmit signals and the region of the body that it innervates is cut off from the nervous system.
 This may lead to paralysis of the affected region, as in the case of saxitoxin.

 Saxitoxin binds reversibly to the sodium channel.
 It binds directly in the pore of the channel protein, occluding the opening, and preventing the flow of sodium ions through the membrane.
 This leads to the nervous shutdown described above.